GeorgDangl/XmlTools/README.md

 [Online Documentation](https://docs.dangl-it.com/Projects/XmlTools)

-This packages purpose is to correct invalid Xml files where enumeration restrictions are violated.
+This packages purpose is to correct invalid Xml files where enumeration restrictions or Xml date format masks are violated.
 It's intended to make working with code generated from Xml schemas easier.

 While it can be used dynamically (see `XmlTools.Tests.CodeGenerator.SchemaCorrectorHelper` for dynamically generating the code, compiling in-memory with Roslyn and then working with this code), it's main use case is to auto generate code that is then used to sanitize incoming Xml.

-Features are currently limited to correcting Xml enumeration restrictions.
+Features are currently limited to correcting Xml enumeration restrictions and repairing or removing invalid Xml date elements.
 Both attributes and elements are supported.
 When an invalid enumeration value is encountered, it is either **deleted** if it's not valid at all or **case corrected** if the casing is off.